Top 7 Kid-Friendly Hikes at the Grand Canyon (2026)

 | Bright Angel to Indian Garden | 9.2 mi RT | 3,000 ft descent | Challenging | 10+ | Full-day adventure, oasis in canyon |

 The Rim Trail is a 12.8-mile paved and unpaved path that connects multiple viewpoints along the South Rim.
-You don't have to do the whole thing—walk ANY section between viewpoints.
+You don't have to do the whole thing — walk ANY section between viewpoints.
+That flexibility makes it the single best option for families testing the waters.

 - Completely accessible: Paved sections are 100% stroller and wheelchair friendly